mrhunsaker/RShinyStapplet/README.md

 ### Features

 - **Universal Accessibility:**
-  All modules now follow a unified accessibility standard, including ARIA roles, alt text, BrailleR integration, screen-reader descriptions, keyboard shortcuts, and accessible error/status messaging.
+  All modules follow a unified accessibility standard, including ARIA roles, alt text, BrailleR integration, screen-reader descriptions, keyboard shortcuts, and accessible error/status messaging.
 - **Screen Reader Support:**
   Every output, especially plots and results, includes hidden descriptions (`.sr-only` class) and live regions for screen readers.
 - **Keyboard Navigation:**
   All UI elements are accessible via keyboard, with shortcuts for rapid navigation and actions.
-- **Color Contrast & Visual Accessibility:**
-  High-contrast, colorblind-safe palettes are used throughout.
-All foreground/background pairs meet WCAG AA/AAA standards.
-- **Accessible Export/Download:**
-  All modules provide accessible download buttons for CSV, PNG, and TXT formats, with alt text and screen-reader summaries.

-- **Universal Accessibility:**
-  All modules now follow a unified accessibility standard, including ARIA roles, alt text, BrailleR integration, screen-reader descriptions, keyboard shortcuts, and accessible error/status messaging.
-- **Screen Reader Support:**
-  Every output, especially plots and results, includes hidden descriptions (`.sr-only` class) and live regions for screen readers.
-- **Keyboard Navigation:**
+- **Consistent Plot Sizing:**
-  All UI elements are accessible via keyboard, with shortcuts for rapid navigation and actions.
+  All plots are rendered with a minimum height of 400px for improved visibility and accessibility.
 - **Color Contrast & Visual Accessibility:**
   High-contrast, colorblind-safe palettes are used throughout.
 All foreground/background pairs meet WCAG AA/AAA standards.
 - **Accessible Export/Download:**